What are dental pulp stem cells?

-What systems are in place to protect stem cells during long-term storage?
+What security systems are in place to protect stem cells during long-term storage?

 Our cryogenic facility maintains multiple levels of security.
 This includes back up alarm systems, 24 hour on-call staff, 24 hour temperature monitoring, and a gravity driven liquid nitrogen system which does not depend on electricity.